How to Fix “Adobe Fill & Sign Not Working”?

 Check the Security of the Document in Adobe Acrobat

-3. Check if signing is allowed or if the document is password-protected.
-If so, contact the document originator to amend the document’s security for signing or filling.
+3. Check if signing is allowed or if the document is password protected.
+If it’s restricted, contact the creator to change the security settings.

 Open Certificates in the Adobe Acrobat Tools